USS Whidbey Island: 2022

 Whidbey Island was decommissioned during a ceremony at Joint Expeditionary Base Little Creek-Fort Story in Virginia Beach, Virginia on 22 July 2022.
-She was towed to the Naval Inactive Ship Maintenance Facility in Philadelphia, Pennsylvania, by the in August 2022 and is moored across the basin from her sister ship, ex-Fort McHenry.
+She was towed to the Naval Inactive Ship Maintenance Facility in Philadelphia, Pennsylvania, by the in August 2022.

+Fate

+On 13 January 2026, ex-Whidbey Island was towed to scrap.

 Ship's coat of arms

 The dark blue and white colors refer to the sea, with the angular green area, representing the evergreen terrain of Whidbey Island, backed by blue sky.
 The color gold is symbolic of excellence, and the ship's wheel of gold reflects the seagoing pride and professionalism of the ship's crew.
 The green Maltese Cross refers to the humanitarian mission of the USS Whidbey (AG 141), the first ship to carry the name Whidbey.
 The gold crown emblazoned on red at the center of the wheel recalls the expedition under the British Crown, which explored the Pacific Northwest in the 1790s.
 The island in these waters is named for Lieutenant Joseph Whidbey, who was a member of this English expedition.
 The crossed swords of the Navy and Marine Corps officers attest to the Navy Marine Corps teamwork and leadership that are the foundation and key elements for accomplishment of Whidbey Island's amphibious warfare mission.
 The trident is the traditional symbol of sea power; however, the winged trident of LSD-41 further represents the revolutionary dimension of amphibious warfare this ship introduces.
 The gold and red colors of the winged trident portray the excellence and courage of those who will man the ship.
 The wreath of Western Hemlock, the State Tree of Washington, represents the spirit of the ship's namesake.